Lebanon:Operations of the Islamic Resistance on Sunday, Marc...

 Allah Almighty is Truthful

-- the Islamic Resistance fighters targeted at 2:20 am a gathering of enemy soldiers opposite to Al-Wazani with appropriate weapons, scoring accurate hits.
+- the Islamic Resistance fighters targeted at 11:10 am “Jal Al-Allam” Site with artillery shells, scoring direct hits.

-- the Islamic Resistance fighters targeted at 02:00 pm the espionage devices at Al-Assi site with KPV-14.5 heavy machine gun, scoring a direct hit.
+- the Islamic Resistance fighters targeted at 12:50 pm the espionage devices at “Al-Raheb” Site with appropriate weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 03:15 pm a gathering of “Israeli” enemy soldiers in the vicinity of “Metat” barracks with rockets.
+- An in response to the “Israeli” attack on Baalbek, the Islamic Resistance fighters targeted at 01:10 pm with more than 60 Katyusha rockets the missile and artillery base at “Yo’av” and the air and missile military command headquarters at “Kela” Barracks where a Golani Brigade force was training after returning from Gaza Strip.

-- the Islamic Resistance fighters targeted at 03:30 pm “Al-Marj” site with artillery shells.
+- the Islamic Resistance fighters targeted at 16:00 pm an “Israeli” force at “Al-Marj” site with appropriate weapons, leading to causalities among its members.

-- the Islamic Resistance fighters targeted at 12:50 pm “Al- Metula” site with appropriate weapons, scoring a direct hit.
+- And in response to the “Israeli” attacks on the steadfast southern villages and civilian homes, the Islamic Resistance fighters targeted at 17:20 pm a building in which “Israeli” soldiers are stationed at “Al-Manara” settlement with appropriate weapons, scoring direct hits.

-- the Islamic Resistance fighters targeted at 6:30 pm a gathering of Zionist enemy soldiers in the vicinity of “Hanita” site with rockets.

 {And victory comes only from Allah – the Almighty, All-Wise.}